tommyblue/smugmug-backup/README.md

 #### -user \<username\>

 The username can be found in the first part of the url in your SmugMug's homepage.
-In my case the url is https://tommyblue.smugmug.com/ and the username is `tommyblue`.
+In my case the url is [https://tommyblue.smugmug.com/](https://tommyblue.smugmug.com/) and the username is `tommyblue`.

 #### -destination \<path\>

 Local path to save SmugMug pictures and videos.
 If not empty, only new or changed files will be downloaded.

-#### -ignorefetcherrors

-Ignore Smugmug API fetch errors and go on with the sync.
-If not provided, exits at the first error.

 ## Debug for errors